svs-ong/web-svs-ong/site/introduction/javascript.md

     console.log("Page fully loaded!");
 }
 ```
-**Using onLoad with the Window Object** Alternatively, you can add an `onLoad` event listener to the `window` object in your JavaScript file:**JavaScript:**
+**Using onload with the Window Object** Alternatively, you can add an `onload` event listener to the `window` object in your JavaScript file:**JavaScript:**

 ```javascript
 window.onload = function() {
     console.log("Page fully loaded and all resources are ready!");
 };
 ```
-**When to Use onLoad** Use the `onLoad` property when:
+**When to Use onload** Use the `onload` property when:
 - Your JavaScript needs to manipulate DOM elements, and you want to ensure they are fully loaded before accessing them.

 - Your script depends on external resources like images or stylesheets, and you need everything to be loaded before your script runs.

 - You want to initialize JavaScript functionality, such as setting up event listeners or starting animations, only after the entire page is ready.
-Using `onLoad` ensures that your JavaScript code doesn't run prematurely, preventing errors related to trying to manipulate non-existent DOM elements and ensuring a smoother user experience.**Conclusion** Understanding and using event listeners and the `onLoad` property effectively are fundamental skills in web development.
+Using `onload` ensures that your JavaScript code doesn't run prematurely, preventing errors related to trying to manipulate non-existent DOM elements and ensuring a smoother user experience.**Conclusion** Understanding and using event listeners and the `onload` property effectively are fundamental skills in web development.
 They make your web applications interactive and ensure that scripts run at the appropriate time, enhancing reliability and user experience.

-## Promise
+## Promises

 A Promise in JavaScript is an object representing the eventual completion or failure of an asynchronous operation.
 It allows you to attach callbacks for handling success (`resolve`) or failure (`reject`) without blocking the main thread.